County of Santa Barbara

 DEPARTMENT

-California for services delivered by the UCCE Office for the period of July 1, 2025, through June
+University of California for services delivered by the UCCE Office for the period of July 1,

 BEHAVIORAL WELLNESS DEPARTMENT

-Department of Social Services Community Care Expansion Program Capital Expansion grant funds
+California Department of Social Services Community Care Expansion Program Capital

-Horne LLP (Horne) for California Department of Social Services Community Care Expansion
+with Horne LLP (Horne) for California Department of Social Services Community Care

-Program Capital Expansion grant funds for Tecolote House project renovations, located at 310
+Expansion Program Capital Expansion grant funds for Tecolote House project renovations,

 BOARD OF SUPERVISORS